 Your gift can rehabilitate schools to provide children with a brighter future.

-After 11 years, Syria remains the world’s largest refugee crisis.
-More than 6.8 million Syrians have been forced to flee conflict in their country since 2011 and another 6.9 million people remain internally displaced.
-The vast majority have found refuge in neighbouring countries, primarily in Türkiye, Lebanon and Jordan.
+After 12 years, Syria remains the world’s largest refugee crisis.
+More than 5.3 million Syrians are still displaced as refugees abroad, while 6.8 million Syrians are displaced inside their own country.
+The vast majority of refugees have sought protection in neighbouring countries, primarily in Türkiye, Lebanon and Jordan.
 Germany is the largest non-neighbouring host country, with more than 620,000 Syrian refugees.

-The Syrian refugee crisis is the result of civil war, which broke out in March 2011, and forced millions of Syrian families to flee their homes.
-Eleven years later, the number of Syrian refugees has hardly declined and more than 13.4 million people still need humanitarian assistance - including 5.9 million who are in acute need.
+The Syrian refugee crisis is the result of civil war which broke out in March 2011 and forced millions of Syrian families to flee their homes.
+More than a decade on, the number of Syrian refugees has hardly declined and almost 15 million people need humanitarian assistance.

 The majority of funds raised by Australia for UNHCR are directed to UNHCR’s emergency operations, providing the ready funds and resources to respond quickly and effectively in situations of crisis and disaster.